praveenkumarchandaliya/ChildGAN_Tamp1/README.md

 # ChildGAN: Face Aging and Rejuvenation to Find Missing Children

-Contributors: Praveen Kumar Chandaliya and **Neeta Nain**
+ 🤝 Contributors: Praveen Kumar Chandaliya and **Neeta Nain**

 # MRCD Dataset Agreement Form
 https://github.com/praveenkumarchandaliya/ChildGAN_Tamp1/blob/main/MRCD%20Dataset%20Agreement%20Form.pdf

 The images are labeled “age_gender_sequenceID, " where age is the person's age, and gender is the person's id, i.e., 0 or 1.
 For boys and girls, 0 and 1 are used as gender id, respectively.

-# Research project Grant and Institution
+# Institution
 Multi-Racial Child Dataset is developed at the Department of Computer Science and Engineering of the **Malaviya  National Institute of Technology Jaipur** as part of a research project under grant No. 4 (13)/2019-ITEA by the **Ministry of Electronics and Information Technology (MeitY), Government of India**.

+## 🙏 Acknowledgements and Research Grant
+This research is based upon work supported by the Ministry of Electronics and Information Technology (MeitY), Government of India, under Grant No. 4 (13)/2019-ITEA.
+We gratefully acknowledge the support of NVIDIA Corporation with the donation of the TITAN V GPU used for this research.
+We are also grateful to Cognitec with the donation of the FaceVACS-DBScanID5.6 software for this work.

 # Description of MRCD dataset:
 The MRCD contains 64,965 child face images from four racial groups: Asian, Black, White, and Indian.